irkode/highlightjs-hugo/css-class-reference.md

-# Highlight.js 4 Hugo - Class reference
+# highlightjs-hugo - Class reference

-This Class reference document is the same for the whole suite of Go and Hugo modules.
+This class reference document is the same for the whole suite of Go and Hugo modules.

-Documentation can be found at [Highlight.js 4 Hugo][]

 ## Core modes used